ksu-hmi/PythonQuiz/projectroadmap.md

 Questions format: Each has a question, 4 options, and a correct answer.

 Scoring: +1 for correct, 0 for wrong.
+17-20 points = Excellent.
+12-17 points = Good.
+7-12 points = Needs Improvement.
+0-7 points = Fail

 2. Organize Your Data
 Task: Store quiz questions in a structured format.